What is Rotary?

 Operation Cleft - a Rotary charity which repairs cleft lip and cleft palettes for children in Bangladesh;

-Love Your Sister - everyday Aussies committed to vanquishing cancer with hard science and the best new technologies;
+You Matter - everyday Aussies committed to vanquishing cancer with hard science and the best new technologies;

 SALT (Sports and Life Training) - targeting cultural change by create an enjoyable, non-judgemental environment which generates open and honest discussions in sports clubs: